Dr Catherine Wikholm

 CHARTERED CLINICAL PSYCHOLOGIST

-I am a HCPC-registered Clinical Psychologist based in South-West London and work both in the National Health Service and in private practice.
-I am registered as a Chartered Psychologist with the British Psychological Society.
+I am a HCPC-registered Clinical Psychologist and am registered as a Chartered Psychologist with the British Psychological Society.

 background and training

 I completed my first degree at St Peter’s College, Oxford University, before going on to do further postgraduate training, including a Masters in Forensic Psychology.
-I worked in forensic settings in therapeutic and research roles before embarking on my Clinical Psychology doctoral training at Surrey University.
-I have worked with various client groups in a range of NHS and non-NHS mental health services, including working-age adults (CMHT), older adults (65+), child and family, and people with learning disabilities and challenging needs.
+I then worked in forensic settings in therapeutic and research roles before embarking on my Clinical Psychology Doctoral training at Surrey University.
+I have experience in working with various client groups across the life-span in a range of NHS and non-NHS mental health services, including working-age adults (CMHT), older adults (65+), child and family, and people with learning disabilities and challenging needs.
 I have a particular interest in post-traumatic stress disorder (PTSD) and carried out my doctoral research in this area.
-I am experienced in working with people of all ages who have experienced trauma, including specialist experience in treating veterans with PTSD.
+I am experienced in working with people of all ages who have experienced trauma, including specialist experience in working with veterans.

-I have several years of NHS experience and from 2015 - 2018 worked as a Clinical Psychologist in a busy Tier 3 Child and Adolescent Mental Health Service (CAMHS) in London, providing assessment and therapy for children, adolescents and families with varied mental health difficulties and relational issues.
-My current NHS post is as a Highly Specialist Clinical Psychologist in a Perinatal Mental Health Team in London.
+I have several years of NHS experience, particularly in the specialism of child and family.
+From 2015 - 2018 I worked as a Clinical Psychologist in a busy Tier 3 Child and Adolescent Mental Health Service (CAMHS) in London, providing assessment and therapy for children, adolescents and families with varied mental health difficulties and relational issues.
+From 2018-2019 I was employed as a Highly Specialist Clinical Psychologist in a Perinatal Mental Health Team in London, where I worked with mothers, babies and families.

 I am registered as a Clinical Psychologist with the Health Care and Professions Council (HCPC).